 - More stability.
 It’s more difficult to knock over a short-stemmed glass.
 The center of gravity is lower, making them less prone to tipping, and their height makes it easier to clear while gesticulating or passing dishes over a shared meal.
 This is especially true when enjoying a dessert wine at the end of a few glasses/courses!

 - Easier to hold.
 Drinkers with dexterity issues may feel more secure with a short-stemmed glass.

 - Allow for warmth.
 When tasting certain spirits like aged brandy, you may actually want your hand to warm the glass slightly.

-On the other hand, there are many reasons why you might prefer wine glasses with long or extra-long stems.
+On the other hand, there are many reasons why you might prefer long stem wine glasses or extra-long stems.
 After all, the stem is the standard!
 Perks of using a long-stemmed wine glass include: